 pledge some money for every game home run ball that I snag during the

 2015 season.
 In previous seasons, every single ball I snagged raised money -- batting practice, toss-ups, foul balls, home runs, you name it.
-Because I snag so many balls each season, people used to donate as little as one penny per ball -- sometimes a few cents or a nickel, a dime, a quarter, or more.
+Because I snag hundreds of balls each season, people used to donate as little as one penny per ball, or a few cents, a nickel, a dime, a quarter, or more.
 But now, because the only balls that'll raise money are home runs that I snag DURING games, the math is much different.
-If I don't get any, that would be a total disaster, and if I end up snagging double digits, I'd be stunned and overjoyed.
+If I don't get any this season, it'll be a total disaster, and if I end up snagging double digits, I'll be stunned and overjoyed.
 There's no telling exactly how many game home run balls I'll end up with

 (which kinda makes this whole fundraising process more fun), but if you

-take a look at this list from 2008 up to the present, you'll get some idea of what to expect.
+take a look at this list, you'll get some idea of what to expect.

 Making a pledge takes less than a minute, and once you're done, you'll have the option of adding your name and website to the list of donors below.
 I've raised more than $39,000 over the past six seasons, including a huge donation from the Yankees after I snagged Alex Rodriguez's 3,000th career hit and gave the ball to him.
 In 2013 BIGS Sunflower Seeds donated a large sum, and four years earlier, All-Star closer Heath Bell also donated to my fundraiser.
 With your help, I hope to keep supporting this cause.
 Thanks very much for your consideration.

 |DONOR'S WEB SITE|